psygreg/linux-troubleshooting/games.md

 ### Ctrl+F through this to find your specific game if you need.
 ## Any game can't display cutscenes properly - either throwing a black or 'TV calibration'-esque screen.
 - **Cause**: the official versions of Proton released by Valve can't play MPEG-encoded video for royalties and licensing problems.
 - **Fix**: use GE-Proton for such games instead.
-You may add it to Steam, Lutris and Heroic using *ProtonPlus*, available on Flathub.
+You may add it to Steam, Lutris and Heroic using *ProtonPlus* or *ProtonUpQt*, both available on Flathub.

 ## Genshin Impact fails to launch or only launches with the internet connection turned off, becomes unresponsive if it's window goes out of focus, and crashes out when closed.
 - **Cause**: some changes in the starting of the game in 5.4 seem to be causing the problem.